 Hispanic World calls it “porro”

-— Marijuana word itself is used relatively freely all around in Latin America, less encoded into slang comparing to other countries, no surprise here.
-They just sometimes replace “j” (which is “h”-sound in Spanish but even a bit harder than “h”), it becomes Marihuana then, where “h” is a totally silent, always in Spanish, and in written they use both versions, pronounce it as: Mari-uána.
+Marijuana word itself is used relatively freely all around in Latin America, less encoded into slang compared to other countries, no surprise here.
+They sometimes totally replace “j”, which is “h”-sound in Spanish but even harder than “h”, but replaced it becomes Marihuana, where “h” is a totally silent, pronounce it as: Mari-uána.

 HANF — Marijuana in German

 Social media suggests Hanf is the popular and common name for weed in Germany, or may be just most polite to be published, it stands for merely “hemp”.
-Honestly I am not mad, at least not mad enough to look for dank in Germany in the street, so having no forking idea how else in a street language it may be called.
-I believe Ze Germans have a famous sense of humour and it must be yet another funny name for marijuana.
+Honestly I am not mad, at least not mad enough to look for marijuana in Germany in the street, so having no idea how else in a street language it may be called.
+I believe Ze Germans have a famous sense of humor and it must be yet another funny name for marijuana.

 Brazilian and Portuguese are way different except for “Maconha”

-Yes, classic Portuguese was once transformed into Brazilian, these two are since then so different rather than any difference between Spanish and Spanish or English and English may exist.
-However for marijuana — it’s Maconha in both.
-Keep “H” silent like in Spanish they have it same way, while “N” becomes soft because of following silent “h”, something like if it is Macóña or Macón’ya.
-They also use FINO in Brazil for a joint (literally ‘thin’).
+Yes, classic Portuguese was once transformed into Brazilian, since then they have been more different rather than any difference between Spanish and Spanish or English and English may exist.
+However, for marijuana — it is Maconha in both.
+Keep “H” always silent like in Spanish, they use it the same way, while “N” becomes soft because of the following silent “h”.
+So, it’ll be Macóña, if written in a Spanish style, or Macón’ya, applying the English transliteration.
+They also use FINO in Brazil for a joint, literally “thin”.

 Chamba — Malawi

-They nickname Malawi Gold often as CHAMBA in Malawi (a more often sound rather than “malawi gold”, I’m sure, hahahaha), that chamba bears an aroma of sweet fruits also spicy, a serious pretender to be in the hall of fame of marijuana (if such existed).
+They nickname Malawi Gold often as CHAMBA in Malawi (a more often rather than “malawi gold”, I’m sure), that chamba bears an aroma of sweet fruits also spicy, a serious pretender to be in the hall of fame of marijuana, if such existed.

-Very alike to Sri-Lankan “kandi”, it’s originally a strain but the word “chamba” is also used for any recreational marijuana, even the political discussions can refer this chamba as a word to separate hemp and medical cannabis (both are legal in Malawi when licensed) from chamba (which is psychoactive, and not legal yet over there).
+Very alike to Sri-Lankan “kandi”, it’s originally a strain but the word “chamba” is also used for any recreational marijuana, even the political discussions can refer this chamba as a word to separate hemp and medical cannabis (both are legal in Malawi when licensed) from chamba, which is psychoactive, and not yet legalized over there.